-- If a child appears unwell during the day, for example has a raised temperature, sickness, diarrhoea\ or and/pains, particularly in the head or stomach then the pre-school manager/deputy calls the parents/carers and asks them to collect the child or send a known carer to collect on their behalf. - If a child has a raised temperature, they are kept cool by removing top clothing, sponging their heads with cool water and kept away from draughts. - A child's temperature is taken and checked regularly, using Fever Scans or other means i.e. ear thermometer. - In an emergency an ambulance is called and the parents/carers are informed. - Parents/carers are advised to seek medical advice before returning them to the pre-school; the pre-school can refuse admittance to children who have a raised temperature, sickness and diarrhoea or a contagious infection or disease. - Where children have been prescribed antibiotics for an infectious illness or complaint, parents/carers are asked to keep them at home for 48 hours. - After diarrhoea or vomiting, parents/carers are asked to keep children home for 48 hours following the last episode. - Some activities such as sand and water play and self-serve snack will be suspended for the duration of any outbreak.
+- If a child appears unwell during the day, for example has a raised temperature, sickness, diarrhoea\ or and/pains, particularly in the head or stomach then the pre-school manager/deputy calls the parents/carers and asks them to collect the child or send a known carer to collect on their behalf. - If a child has a raised temperature, top clothing may be removed to make them more comfortable, but children are not undressed or sponged down to cool their temperature.
+A high temperature should never be ignored, but it is a natural response to infection. - A child's temperature is taken and checked regularly, using an underarm thermometer. - In an emergency an ambulance is called and the parents/carers are informed. - Parents/carers are advised to seek medical advice before returning them to the pre-school; the pre-school can refuse admittance to children who have a raised temperature, sickness and diarrhoea or a contagious infection or disease. - Where children have been prescribed antibiotics for an infectious illness or complaint, parents/carers are asked to keep them at home for 48 hours. - After diarrhoea or vomiting, parents/carers are asked to keep children home for 48 hours following the last episode. - Some activities such as sand and water play and self-serve snack may be suspended for the duration of any outbreak a sensory play risk assessment will be carried out.